Security and Preparedness

 OLSD completes a number of security and preparedness functions on a regular basis geared toward preventing incidents.
 These tasks include but are not limited to: building design and layout, security technologies, layers of security (lighting, technologies, etc.), Crime Prevention through Environmental Design, (CPTED), training of students, faculty and staff, formalized Threat Assessment Teams (TAT), facilitating and conducting drills and exercises, as well as comprehensive policies, procedures and plans.

 Similarly, OLSD establishes numerous protective measures, some more obvious than others.
-These include but are not limited to: focused security technologies, ballistic film, secure doors, gates, fences, communication devices, panic buttons, response training, etc.
+These include but are not limited to: focused security technologies, secure doors, gates, fences, communication devices, panic buttons, response training, etc.

 Plans, Training and Exercises

 The Safety and Security Department provides information and training in safety and security and issues.
 Training topics include first aid, verbal de-escalation and conflict management, critical incident management, child abuse and other safety courses.
 Additionally, written safety materials for staff, student and parents are also available.

 Each school in the District has a dedicated Emergency Operations Team (EOT) that has been trained on the school’s individualized Emergency Operations Plan (EOP) as well as other national best practices for incident management.
 Working in partnership with local first responders, the building’s EOT responsibilities including managing life safety until the arrival of first responders, liaising with first responders during the incident, and managing the crisis through to Recovery.